Nexosis/nexosis.github.io/_tutorials/classificationscores.md

 }
 ```

 Give this one a minute or two; sessions with larger datasets tend to take a while longer.
-You can get the session details from the /sessions/:sessionid: endpoint.
-Here I use the sessionId value from the original response.
-If you're following along, be sure and grab your own unique sessionId from your response.
+You can get the session details from the /sessions/:sessionid: endpoint

 ```
 GET https://ml.nexosis.com/v1/sessions/0160bdf7-cd8f-458f-9b46-6413ff6973bc
 ```

  The response JSON will include a property *modelId* once the session has completed.
 This is the value we'll need to finally get some predictions from the hosted model.
-Again, each modelId is unique, so if you're following along make sure you grab your unique value from your response.

 ``` json
 {